Cihanyarali/YouGuide-Capstone/README.md

 | DELETE | `/reports/{id}`         | Admin-only option to delete a report  |

-# API Endpoints and Contract for YouGuide
+# API Endpoints and Contract

 ## 1. Authentication